robertruhiu/projects/backend/payment.md

-Backend-end Test Project
+Simple stripe Project
 ======================

 ## Project brief
-Create a basic checkout process of an online store.It encompasses connecting to a payment api and storing all payed orders in a database
+Create a basic checkout process of an online store.It encompasses connecting to stripe api and storing all payed orders in a database

 ## Concepts tested
-1. Payment Apis
+1. Payment Apis(stripe)
 2. Databases

 ### Sample idea